We’re continuing with my Paso Robles series today, covering the best Paso Robles restaurants!

 There’s a good chance you’re visiting Paso from LA, SF, or Santa Barbara and you’re used to endless restaurant choices.
 Don’t worry, I’ve got you covered!

-You’ll find several popular and delicious spots for lunch or dinner in the downtown area, as well as at some of Paso Robles’ wineries.
+You’ll find several popular and delicious spots for lunch or dinner in downtown Paso Robles, as well as at some of the best wineries.

 Since the downtown area doesn’t have a ton of restaurants, the really good ones are popular for a reason and it is definitely wise to make reservations ahead of time if the restaurant accepts them (some don’t!).